This article was last updated on 1 August 2020.

 A model by Companion can take up to 31 stone (197kg), which is around 40kg more than a standard stairlift.
 As a seated stairlift with a wider seat and extended armrests and seat base, this model will likely be unsuitable for extremely narrow staircases.

-A straight stairlift can typically be fitted to a narrow staircase in an hour or two, curved options will take slightly longer.
-Installation includes clean up, a demonstration of the stairlift’s features and the opportunity for users to check that they are satisfied with the finished product.
+A straight stairlift can typically be fitted to a narrow staircase in an hour or two, while a curved stairlift will take slightly longer.
+Installation includes clean up, a demonstration of the features of the stairlift, and the opportunity for users to check that they are satisfied with the finished product.

 When choosing the right stairlift, the layout of the house is not the only consideration.
-A comfortable user experience is as important.
+It is also important that the stairlift provides a comfortable user experience.

 It is a good idea to consult the pages on stairlifts at which.co.uk to make sure you are dealing with a reputable seller.
 Please be cautious when making your purchase. high initial offers followed by discounts and day-long sales are common dodgy sales practices.